'Post war History and Training 1946 - present'

 The RM Commandos did not escape the cutbacks being reduced from nine units down to just three.
 The existing 3 Commando Brigade was reformed as 3 Commando Brigade, Royal Marines.
 In 1947 the Brigade consisted of 40 Commando ( formed from the disbanded 44RM Commando), 42 Commando, and 45 Commando.

-Veterans who served all their time on board ships wear the blue beret with red patch just as proudly as Commandos who wear the green beret.
+Veterans wear the blue beret with red patch just as proudly as Commandos who wear the green beret.
 These days the former is worn in service only by recruits, often harmlessly referred to in the past as Nods or Winks.

 Today the CTCRM delivers training recruitment and selection, recruit and Officer training, leadership and career training for the Royal Marines, as well as Commando training for the rest of UK Defence.